現在形を学ぼう。動詞のbeや一般動詞の現在形、習慣や真実を表す用法、命令形と否定文の作り方、例文と練習問題で理解を深める初心者向けガイド。

 Negative

-Add do not or does not before the base verb to make negatives.
-Use does not for he, she, and it.
+Add do not (don't) or does not (doesn't) before the base verb to make a negative sentence.
+Use doesn't for he/she/it and don't for other subjects.

-Start questions with do or does, then add the subject and base verb.
-Use does for third person singular.
+Start with do or does to form yes/no questions, followed by the subject and base verb.
+Use does for he/she/it and do for other subjects.

 Signal Words

-Adverbs like always, usually, often, sometimes, and never commonly appear with the Present Simple to show frequency.
+Adverbs like always, usually, often, sometimes, never, every day/week/month, and expressions such as on Mondays or at 7 o'clock commonly appear with the Present Simple to show frequency and habit.

 Summary

-The Present Simple expresses habits, general truths, and routines.
-Use the base verb form, add ‑s/‑es for he/she/it, and use do/does for questions and negatives.
+The Present Simple expresses habitual actions, general truths, and fixed routines.
+Remember to add -s for he/she/it, use do/does for negatives and questions, and rely on signal words to make timing clear.